 3. Policy Purpose

-The purpose of this policy is to provide a framework that will ensure the EAP service meets the University’s requirements and effectively supports the wellbeing of staff, including supervisors and managers.
+The purpose of this policy is to provide a framework that will ensure the EAP service meets the University’s requirements and effectively supports the wellbeing of staff members, including supervisors and managers.
 Key principles that apply to the EAP include:

-the EAP is available for fixed term and continuing staff members and their immediate families at no cost to them, normally for up to 3 counselling sessions annually;
+the EAP is available for all staff members and their immediate families at no cost to them, normally for up to 3 counselling sessions annually;

 access to the EAP is voluntary;